SamanthaLLee/samanthallee.github.io/src/content/projects/writing/index.md

 ### Research

 <details>
-  <summary>The Model Minority, Online: A Review and Research Proposal to Examine AAPI Identities on Reddit (Nicolas Lab, Spring 2022)</summary>
+  <summary>The Model Minority, Online: Examining AAPI Identities on Reddit (Nicolas Lab, Spring 2022)</summary>

   In spite of America’s growing diversity, there is a lack of research considering relations between non-White minority groups.
 Notably, there are comparatively fewer works exploring Asian American people, who, in particular, hold a distinctive place in the social hierarchy in which they can realize their own identity in a way that either embraces or rejects Whiteness and consequently impacts other racial minorities with less privilege.
 Meanwhile, in digital environments, racialized communities thrive.
 Asian American people have taken to Reddit to explore their identities, and in the midst of social movements like Black Lives Matter, the question arises: how do AAPI people constructing their identities perceive people of other races?
 Racial identity theory informs how people perceive themselves and others through race, as well as how they behave in their ingroups.
 Intergroup contact lies adjacent to it, providing a framework to analyze interactions between groups.
 Through these lenses, one can perform a thematic content analysis on moderated discourse in notable AAPI subreddits on Reddit to explore the perceptions of other races from an AAPI perspective and how they may have changed over time.
 Completion of this study can result in enormous benefits to the digital activist space by informing Reddit moderators of strengths and weaknesses in their practices, creating a more structural understanding of online communities, identifying which aspects of discrimination are most salient, and more.
 </details>